Solving strategies for data-driven one-dimensional elasticity exhibiting nonlinear strains: Summary and conclusions

 Our results open various potential directions for future research.
-One aspect is to employ accelerating approaches for the direct data-driven solver and/or the greedy optimization algorithm, such as the approximate nearest-neighbor algorithms \cite{Eggersmann2021ddcm}, using adaptive hyperparameters for the distance-minimizing method \cite{Nguyen2022ddcm}, momentum-based acceleration techniques \cite{Montaut2022greedy,Montaut2024greedy}, randomization and multi-armed bandit approaches \cite{Rakotomamonjy2015Greedy}.
+One aspect is to employ accelerating approaches for the direct data-driven solver and/or the greedy optimization algorithm, such as the approximate nearest-neighbor algorithms \cite{Eggersmann2021ddcm}, tree-based search algorithms \cite{Bentley1975,Zheng2020,Bahmani2021}, or using adaptive hyperparameters for the distance-minimizing method \cite{Nguyen2022ddcm}, momentum-based acceleration techniques \cite{Montaut2022greedy,Montaut2024greedy}, or randomization and multi-armed bandit approaches \cite{Rakotomamonjy2015Greedy}.
 These would accelerate the material data searches within both solving strategy, without affecting the accuracy of the solution.
-Another potential approach is the Dijkstra's algorithm and its extended version, the A$^*$ algorithms, for pathfinding, which would improve the ``greedy'' searching step.
+Along this line of research, it is particularly interesting to investigate and systematically compare the performance of the proposed GO-ADM solving strategy with the defective restarting approach \cite{Rocha2025}, in order to gain insights into effective acceleration mechanisms for GO-ADM.
+Another potential approach is the Dijkstra's algorithm \cite{dijkstra1959} and its extended version, the A* algorithms \cite{hart1968}, for pathfinding, which would improve the ``greedy'' searching step.
 A second aspect is to improve and/or develop new initialization approaches for nonlinear systems.
 One can employ the solution and minimizer of the corresponding linear system using the standard direct data-driven solver as initial stress-strain data pairs and solution guess.
 An alternative is to solve an approximate nonlinear optimization problem based on an approximated constitutive relation for the nonlinear system.
 This would improve the accuracy, aiming at achieving global optima, however, at the expense of higher computational cost for the initialization step.
-Another aspect is to extend the application of the introduced solving strategy and corroborate its potential for finite element formulations of more complex structural models, in particular, geometrically exact beams, shells, and solid elements.
+A third aspect is to extend the GO-ADM solving strategy when dealing with non-convex optimization problems such as snap-through or buckling.
+One can integrate the framework introduced in \cite{Kuang2023ddcmsnapthrough} for snap-through problems into the GO-ADM solver or consider the data of the load-deflection curve for the optimization problem as introduced in \cite{Romero2026ddcm}.
+When dealing with history-dependent materials or loading, one can integrate the proposed solving strategy with data searching strategies that capture the history dependency, for instance \cite{Ladeveze2019,Bartel2023}.
+Another challenging scenarios is noisy and sparse datasets, for which one can extend the GO-ADM solving strategy with promising techniques such as the max-ent \cite{Kirchdoerfer2017ddcm} or locally convex recontruction (LCR) approaches \cite{He2020ddcmnoise}.
+Another aspect for future work is to extend the application of the introduced solving strategy and corroborate its potential for finite element formulations of more complex structural models, in particular, geometrically exact beams, shells, and solid elements.